 Next, it’s time to learn the tangzhong method.
 It’s a Japanese technique which makes bread incredibly soft and makes it last longer.
 It all starts by using a small amount of flour and water until it thickens, you’re essentially making a roux or a thick gelatinous mix.
 Around 150F the starches in the flour will gelatinize.
 This procedure is what makes these dinner rolls especially fluffy!

 Start by whisking 2 tablespoons of bread flour with 6 tablespoons of water, over low heat, for 2 minutes or until the tangzhong (the flour and water) thickens.
 If you want to be precise, use a food thermometer to check until it reaches 150F.
 It happens quickly.
-Set aside to cool.
+Set aside to cool to room temperature.

 Next, in a small bowl, pour the yeast and sugar over the warm milk.
 Let it sit for 5 minutes.
 The yeast should began activating.
 You’ll know if it’s active when the liquid starts bubbling.
 I always like to test my yeast at the beginning to make sure I don’t waste time making bread that doesn’t rise.
 This is truly the most challenging part of any bread recipe as a beginner.
 Yeast is very fickle.
 You want your milk to be warm enough to activate the yeast, but not hot enough to kill it.
 I’ve added some easy tips below in the FAQ section if you’re new to using yeast.